tad/react-blog-client/README.md

 ## React-based blogging client

 ## Notes:
-Streak Day 19
+Streak Day 21
-January 2, 2016 - All page content is now being served from my redux reducer.
-Now I need to push their content into static pages like the blog posts.
-After that, I want to set up my blog posts so that I can author them using markup, and then I can begin actually publishing while I work towards a proper admin interface, not to mention persistence code in my node server.
+January 4, 2016 - Blog content is now delivered from a single static file, mimicking how it will come back from a persistent data store.
+In addition, blog content is now using MarkDown and converting it on the fly into proper HTML.
+This will allow me to author my blog posts in Markdown.
+An eventual admin interface will make this easy.

 Currently only generating static content while I experiment and build out the react components and design that I want to move forward with.